 Any time the CHECK TRANS telltale light illuminates, the ECU will register a diagnostic code.
-It may be identified on the display (Allison & ZF-Astronic transmission) or by using a diagnostic tool.
+It may be identified on the Allison or ZF transmission display or by using a diagnostic tool.
 Refer to "Technical Information" chapter.

 Note: The CHECK TRANS indicator may also illuminate when starting the engine in extremely cold weather.
-Refer to "Starting and Stopping Procedures".
+Refer to Allison Transmission or ZF Transmission Warm-Up in "Starting and Stopping Procedures".

-Transmission fluid Temperature
+Transmission Fluid Temperature

-Illuminates when the transmission fluid temperature is too high (Allison transmission only).
+Illuminates when the transmission fluid temperature is too high.
 Disengage the retarder to allow the oil temperature to cool down.